 Sanctions for crypto businesses

-If crypto businesses fail to comply with AML regulations, sanctions may include fines, seizure of business activity, and even criminal liability for senior management.
+If crypto businesses fail to comply with AML regulations, the sanctions may include fines, seizure of business activity, and even criminal liability for senior management.
 Exact penalties vary by country.
 Here are some examples of sanctions from different jurisdictions:

 Where to find out more